 All participants taking part in the bike portion of the triathlon must wear a helmet.
 Under no circumstances will anyone be allowed to race without a helmet.
 Helmets sold by a bike shop will comply with certification requirements.
 The helmet must be properly placed and fastened before participants first mount their bicycles; and the helmet must remain fastened until the participant has dismounted.

 Waves are assigned based on age group and created to balance numbers in each wave.
 Participants must start with their wave, which should be written on their left hand.
-There will be three minutes between each heat, which will be a mix of males and females.
-There will be 14 minutes between the last Olympic and first sprint heat.

 The swim starts on Warner Lake Beach, which is about a 10-minute walk from the Transition Area.
 The race manager will direct participants to the swim start shortly after the pre-race briefing.
 Follow signs that read “Swim Start” to make your way to the start line.